castorini/pyserini/docs/experiments-msmarco-v2-unicoil.md

 ## Passage Ranking (No Expansion)

 For the TREC 2021 Deep Learning Track, we did not have time to train a new uniCOIL model on V2 data and we did not have time to finish doc2query-T5 expansions.
-Thus, we applied uniCOIL without expansions in a zero-shot manner using a model trained on the MS MARCO V1 passage corpus.
+Thus, we applied uniCOIL without expansions in a zero-shot manner using the model trained on the MS MARCO V1 passage corpus.

 To reproduce these runs directly from our pre-built indexes, see our [two-click reproduction matrix for MS MARCO V2 passage](https://castorini.github.io/pyserini/2cr/msmarco-v2-passage.html).
 The passage ranking experiments here correspond to row (3a) for pre-encoded queries, and a corresponding condition for on-the-fly query inference.